Have you been wondering how to start an online jewelry business?

 - Get samples first: Ask your manufacturers for samples of the materials you’re going to be using so you can check the quality.
 When you’re convinced that you’re getting something valuable, you can start ordering in bulk.

 - Location: An overseas manufacturer might be cheaper when you want to jump into action fast.
 However, it can also take longer to get items to your customers.
-Working with a local jewelry vendor, like those you’ll Handshake if you’re in the US, could lead to a better brand reputation.
+Working with a local jewelry vendor could lead to a better brand reputation.

 Another option is to use a dropshipping business model.
 This is when you set up a jewelry store and list items on your website.
 When a customer buys a piece from your store, a third-party supplier fulfills the order on your behalf.
 You don’t hold any inventory – this can be perfect for entrepreneurs who want to focus their time on promoting their business rather than worrying about order fulfillment.